flowtoolz/GetLaid/README.md

 Since iOS 9.0 and macOS 10.11, we also have `NSLayoutAnchor`, which adds a native abstraction layer on top of `NSLayoutConstraint`, further reducing the need for any AutoLayout wrappers at all.

-At this point, all an AutoLayout wrapper can do is making the code even more meaningful, readable and succinct at the point of use.
-GetLaid does exactly that and a few other tiny things.
+At this point, all an AutoLayout wrapper can do is to make code even more meaningful, readable and succinct at the point of use.
+GetLaid does exactly that.

 ## Why Not Other AutoLayout Wrappers?